 Under the supervision of the Instructional Supervisor, sailing instructors will teach students of all ages with varying levels of experience.
 Instruction occurs both on land and on the water.
-Instructors are expected to: inspect equipment before and after class, explain and demonstrate proper sailing technique, supervise and ensure the safety of students, keep records of attendance, and direct the students in cleanup.
+Instructors are expected to inspect equipment before and after class, explain and demonstrate proper sailing technique, supervise and ensure the safety of students, keep records of attendance, and direct students during equipment cleanup.

 Applicants should have a minimum of two years sailing experience, good interpersonal skills, and a desire to help others improve their sailing abilities.
 Some prior teaching experience is preferred.
 Applicants must be available to work during the summer months.

 Must possess or be willing to obtain a Red Cross Lifeguarding certification and take a California Safe Boating Course at MBAC.